Francis Dashwood, 11th Baron le Despencer: Later political career

-In 1754, Dashwood was re-elected to parliament for New Romney, and when the Buckinghamshire militia was raised on the outbreak of the Seven Years' War in 1757, Dashwood became its first colonel with Wilkes as his lieutenant colonel.
+In 1754, Dashwood was re-elected to parliament for New Romney, and when the Buckinghamshire Militia was reformed in 1759 during the Seven Years' War, Dashwood was appointed as its colonel with Wilkes and George Grenville among the captains.
 In the same year, he attempted to prevent Admiral John Byng's execution.

 On 28 March 1761, he found a new seat in Parliament for Weymouth and Melcombe Regis; he was re-elected on 9 June 1762 on his appointment as Chancellor of the Exchequer, which he owed to his dependence upon the Prime Minister, John Stuart, 3rd Earl of Bute.
 Dashwood's ability in government was criticized: "Of financial knowledge he did not possess the rudiments, and his ignorance was all the more conspicuous from the great financial ability of his predecessor Legge.
 His budget speech was so confused and incapable that it was received with shouts of laughter.
 An excise of four shillings in the hogshead, to be paid by the grower, which he imposed on cider and perry, raised a resistance through the cider counties hardly less furious than that which had been directed against the excise scheme of Walpole".
 Dashwood and the Prime Minister resigned from the ministry on 8 April 1763.
 Dashwood received the sinecure Keepership of the Wardrobe.

 In 1763, Dashwood was summoned to Parliament as 11th Baron le Despencer.
 He inherited the barony after the death of his uncle, John Fane, 7th Earl of Westmorland and 10th Baron le Despencer.

-By 1763 Dashwood was premier baronet of England, and he was made Lord-Lieutenant of Buckinghamshire, being succeeded in the colonelcy of the militia by John Wilkes.
+By 1763 Dashwood was premier baronet of England, and he was made Lord-Lieutenant of Buckinghamshire, appointing John Wilkes to succeeded him in the colonelcy of the militia.
 As Lord le Despencer, his public image became less associated with his past controversial actions.
-He joined John Montagu in leveling obscenity charges against John Wilkes for writing a pornographic poem, An Essay on Woman.
+He joined John Montagu in levelling obscenity charges against Wilkes for writing a pornographic poem, An Essay on Woman.
 During Lord North's administration from 1770 to 1781, Dashwood was joint Postmaster General.
 Dashwood died at West Wycombe after a long illness on 11 December 1781.
 He was buried in the mausoleum he had built there, next to his wife who had died on 19 January 1769.